Floor Conveyors

 - The maximum load per conveyor section must not be exceeded.

-- The material being transported must be stable and securely supported.
+- Conveyed material must be stably and securely positioned.

 - Transfer points are particularly critical and must be monitored.

-- If a jam occurs, do not manually move the material against the direction of conveyance.
+- In the event of a jam, conveyed material must not be manually moved against the direction of conveyance.

 Maintenance and Inspection